-Then Hart NPI was on to Los Angeles where the two Silver Medallion Winners were produced (November 10 to December 16, 2018) in rotating rep at Grove Theater Center in Burbank.
+Then Hart NPI was on to Los Angeles where the two Silver Medallion Winners were produced in rotating rep at Grove Theater Center in Burbank.
 Both productions were directed by Christopher Hart with set and costumes by three time Ovation nominee Leonard Ogden; lights by Ovation nominee David Darwin; and sound by Hunter Stephenson.

 We also want to congratulate the other Finalists: